realadammatthew/humbleberger/src/ads/messiahs-embrace.md

 ## A Cry Heard Through the Ages

 From Genesis to Isaiah, the Scriptures echo the human longing for deliverance — from sin, from separation, from suffering.
-The prophets spoke of a Redeemer, one who would come not just for a nation, but for every heart open to God.
+The prophets spoke of a Redeemer, one who would come not just for a nation, but for every heart open to G-d.

 Could these ancient voices be pointing us toward the Messiah?